dacase/nmrtk/INSTALL.md

     `make install`

 # Install GAlib

-The 2.4.7 version of [GAlib](http://web.mit.edu/galib/www/GAlib.html) has
+On Ubuntu, simply type "sudo apt-get install libga-dev".
+Similar commands probably work on other Linux distributions.

-been included in this NMRTK package.
+Or, the 2.4.7 version of [GAlib](http://web.mit.edu/galib/www/GAlib.html) has been included in this NMRTK package.
 Brief instruction on compiling and installing is listed as below: